nstagman/exact_cover_sudoku/README.md

             + (row % dim)))
 ```

-### Finding an Exact Cover
+## Finding an Exact Cover
 Donald Knuths [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) methodology represents this problem with a linked binary matrix.
 Each node in this matrix begins doubly linked to all 4 neighboring nodes (up, down, left, and right).
 A technique called **covering** is used, which is reassigning the links of a node to temporarily *remove* it from the matrix.
 When backtracking is required, **uncovering** is used to *add* the node back in to the matrix.

 The following are my cover and uncover functions in Python.
-Covering starts by reassigning the links of the column header horizontal neighbors so they no longer reference the covered column.
-We then iterate down from the column header and right through each row unlinking the vertical neighbors of each node.
+Covering starts by *unlinking* the column header from its horizontal neighbors so they can no longer reference the covered column.
+We then iterate **down** from the column header and **right** through each row unlinking the vertical neighbors of each node.
 The column can longer be accessed by iterating horizontally, and the nodes can no longer be accessed by iterating vertically.
 This *hides* these nodes in the matrix but still allows them to be accessible when needed.
-When we need to uncover these nodes, we perform the covering steps in reverse: Iterate up from column header &rarr; Iterate left through each row &rarr; Relink the covered nodes to their neighbors.
+When we need to uncover these nodes, we perform the covering steps in reverse: Iterate **up** from column header &rarr; Iterate **left** through each row &rarr; Relink the covered nodes to their neighbors.
 <table>
 <tr>
 <th>Cover</th>